 Step 2: Then place the chopped potatoes in a large pot with the garlic cloves and bundle of thyme.

-Next, add the cream and milk and bring the mixture to a boil.
+Step 3: Next, add the cream and milk and bring to a boil.
 Then add the salt and reduce the heat to a simmer and stir occasionally until the potatoes are fork-tender and falling apart.

 Remove from the heat and discard the thyme stems, use a potato masher to mash the potatoes until smooth.

 Step 4: Add in the butter and pepper and stir just until melted and combined.